rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-adfs/adfs-setup.rst

 |

-4. Create a claim rule for email and use the User-Principle-Name as an outgoing claim type.
+4. Create a claim rule for email, and use the User-Principle-Name as an outgoing claim type.

 .. image:: email.png